flutter/website/src/content/get-started/fwe/user-input.md

 ## Buttons
 <img src='/assets/images/docs/fwe/user-input/material-buttons.png' alt="A collection of Material 3 Buttons.">

-Buttons let a user prompt action in the UI by clicking or tapping.
-The Material library provides a variety of button types that are functionally similar, but styled differently for various usecases,  including:
+Buttons allow a user to initiate an action in the UI by clicking or tapping.
+The Material library provides a variety of button types that are functionally similar, but styled differently for various use cases,  including:
 - `ElevatedButton`: A button with some depth.
 Use elevated buttons to add dimension to otherwise mostly flat layouts.
 - `FilledButton`: A filled button that should be used for important, final actions that complete a flow, like **Save**, **Join now**, or **Confirm**.
 - `Tonal Button`